nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 ## Debug

 Debug: (Default) false
-Extra debug logging and testing modes, not recommended for users due to large log usage, could cause file size issues.
+Extra debug logging and testing modes, not recommended for users due to heavy log usage, could cause file size issues.

+Verbose: (Default) false
+Extra detailed debug logging, not recommended for users due to very heavy log usage, could cause file size issues.
+Remember to clear the logs if not required for testing or debugging.